 The added advantage of installing a VPN before getting on the Tor network is that your ISP or any other interested party (government agencies, hackers etc.) won’t know that you have signed on to the Tor network because your internet traffic is already being encrypted.
 Sadly, the mere fact that you would want to sign on to an anonymous network such as Tor is enough to cast suspicion on you in the eyes of certain groups.
 And although the Tor network is encrypted and anonymous, it won’t stop your ISP or anyone else snooping on your internet traffic through your IP address from knowing that you signed on to Tor.
 That is of course, unless, you first connect with a VPN.

 It is also possible to get a subscription to a VPN through the Tor network.
-This means that you first sign on to Tor, then in the Tor browser you would go to the website of NordVPN or Cyberghost.
+This means that you first sign on to Tor, then in the Tor browser you would go to the website of NordVPN for example.
 The added benefit would be that your ISP won’t know that you have an interest in a VPN service.
 In our experience though, getting onto the Tor network is generally considered far more suspicious due to its association with the dark web.
 That’s why we’ll always recommend getting a good VPN subscription first.
 If you’re interested in learning more about good VPN alternatives and which one is right for you, have a look at our reviews.

 The Hidden Wiki